Treaty Land Acknowledgement

 We would like to acknowledge that we are on Treaty 6 territory, a traditional meeting grounds, gathering place, and travelling route to the Cree, Saulteaux (So-toe), Blackfoot, Métis, Dene (De-nay) and Nakota Sioux (Sue).
 We acknowledge all the many First Nations, Métis, and Inuit whose footsteps have marked these lands for centuries.

 Greetings to the Ross Sheppard Community!
-As a second year Principal at Ross Sheppard High School, I am honoured and privileged to work alongside the staff, students, and families.
+As a third year Principal at Ross Sheppard High School, I am honoured and privileged to work alongside the staff, students, and families.
 Ross Sheppard High School has built its success by working cooperatively with parents and the community to provide a meaningful educational experience for each of its students.
 It is through these relationships that the staff at Ross Sheppard are able to help our students successfully navigate high school.

-Ross Sheppard High School is a proud community of learners who embrace challenges and celebrates successes in academics, athletics, fine arts, and service.
+Ross Sheppard High School is a proud community of learners who embrace challenges and celebrate successes in academics, athletics, fine arts, and service.
 ‘WE ARE SHEP’ represents the pride, tradition, and excellence that is exhibited in our halls on a daily basis.
 We provide a safe and inclusive environment that focuses on engaged teaching and learning.
 Ross Sheppard believes that all students can thrive and be successful in an environment that is kind, respectful, and safe.
 Our key strategies to achieve these successes are held within the terms of RelationShep, ScholarShep, MentorShep, LeaderShep, and PartnerShep.
 A long-standing tradition that represents our reflective practice is "If better is possible; then good is not enough" as a means to foster growth and success for all.

 The Ross Sheppard School community is built upon four key pillars: Academics, Athletics, Fine Arts, and Service.
 Academic programming is built around the achievement of excellence for all learners while recognizing individual aspirations and abilities.
 The athletics experience opens the doors for all learners to exemplify the internalization of dedication, loyalty, and citizenship at all times.
 The fine arts allow learners to explore and appreciate the world around them by encouraging creativity to showcase versatility and adaptability to develop one's own strength and style.
 Ross Sheppard's motto, Okimawitaw Otatuskewin, Mastery for Service, exemplifies the endless opportunities provided for learners to take the lead.
 Our learners are challenged to be leaders through service around their school and in the global community.

-On behalf of Ross Sheppard High School, I am wishing everyone an incredible 2021-2022 school year.
+On behalf of Ross Sheppard High School, I am wishing everyone an incredible 2022-2023 school year.

 Subscribe to Latest News through